-In order to foster a conference environment that better reflects the diversity of the IIIF community, the IIIF Consortium is pleased to announce a travel scholarship to attend the Annual Conference being held this year in Göttingen, Germany.
+In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the Annual Conference being held this year in Naples, Italy.

-- Recipient is primarily responsible for booking and logistics, and for submitting expenses within 30 days of the conclusion of the conference (though if cash-flow is an issue, IIIF-C may be able to help with some coordination)
+- The recipient is responsible for booking travel and logistics (although if upfront payment is an issue we can help with some coordination), and for submitting expenses within 30 days of the conclusion of the conference

 Preference will be given to the following, in no specific order: